CostaBru/Konsarpoo/Readme.md

 # FileData

-The random access data container desgined for storing persisntent data on disk with optional encryption and buffering.
+The random access data container desgined for storing persistent data on disk with optional encryption and buffering.
 Implemented as list of fixed len arrays + offset table.
 Each array is written to the output file as a block of bytes.
 Supports minimal set of ``IList<T>`` and ``IReadonlyList<T>`` API's.

+# FileMap

+FileMap<T,V> is generic hashtable collection designed for storing persistent data on disk with optional encryption and buffering.
+Stores data in 3 files metadata, buckets and entries.

+# FileSet

+FileSet<T,V> is generic hashtable collection of keys for storing persistent data on disk with optional encryption and buffering.
+Stores data in 3 files metadata, buckets and slots.

 # License